 Learning how words work doesn’t have to be a boring, mundane drill.
 There are ways to get your students excited and engaged in active thinking about language and how it works.
 Fountas and Pinnell have developed a lesson structure for phonics, spelling, and word study that uses a balance of direct teaching and discovery, which will encourage students to become active examiners and analyzers of print.

-Below is the structure that Fountas and Pinnell use in their Phonics, Spelling, and Words Study System (PWS), which provide well-planned, organized, direct teaching of language principles, but also contain an element of inquiry.
+Below is the structure that Fountas and Pinnell use in their Phonics, Spelling, and Word Study System (PWS), which provide well-planned, organized, direct teaching of language principles, but also contain an element of inquiry.

 The Simple Framework